Evaluation of Large Language Models via Coupled Token Generation: Evaluation based on pairwise comparisons

 However, whenever one needs to rank more than two LLMs, the difference in win-rates can be actually consequential---the rankings derived from the win-rates can be different under independent and coupled autoregressive generation, as illustrated by the following simple example.

 Consider we are given three LLMs $m_1$, $m_2$, and $m_3$, and we need to rank them according to the average win-rate they achieve against each other on two input prompts $q$ and $q'$, each with a preferred single-token response out of two single-token responses.
 Assume that the probability that the LLMs output the preferred single-token response for $q$ and $q'$ are given by $(m_1\colon 0.4, m_2\colon 0.48, m_3\colon 0.5)$ and $(m_1\colon 1, m_2\colon 0.9, m_3\colon 0.89)$, respectively.
 Under independent autoregressive generation, the average win-rates of $m_1$, $m_2$ and $m_3$ are $0.1545$, $0.15675$ and $0.16225$, respectively.
 Therefore, $m_3$ is ranked at the top, followed by $m_2$, and $m_1$ is ranked last.
 In contrast, under coupled autoregressive generation, the average win-rates of $m_1$, $m_2$ and $m_3$ are $0.0525$, $0.0225$, and $0.03$, respectively, and thus $m_1$ is ranked at the top, followed by $m_3$, and $m_2$ is ranked last.\footnote{Refer to Appendix~\ref{app:example-ranking} for the detailed calculation of the average win-rates.} Crucially, this case illustrates how rankings obtained using coupled and independent autoregressive generation can differ, leading to opposite conclusions regarding the LLMs' performance.
+In Appendix~\ref{app:canonical-pairwise-comparisons}, we analyze another canonical setting in which the win-rates also differ under independent and coupled autoregressive generation as long as the LLMs are \emph{sufficiently similar}.